franckalbinet/ai-research-seib/README.md

 ### Converting to PDF
 Built-in print stylesheet (recommended): Quarto reveal.js presentations can be exported to PDF via a special print stylesheet.
 Simply add `?print-pdf` to your presentation URL, open the browser print dialog (Ctrl+P), change destination to "Save as PDF", set layout to landscape, margins to none, and enable background graphics.

+---

+*Course materials and updates will be provided closer to the course date.*